 Beware, though - word of caution is in order here - because this is one of those dangerous phrases of scripture that people pick up and use as a club to beat up on others.
-The verse or phrase they use as a weapon of "un-love" is, "if you love me", but sadly it is by reversing the biblical use of the phrase that they turn love into victimizing.
-In the bible the word "if" here is not used as a conditional.
-Reversed and used as a club, the words become "if you [don't] love Him" and are used as a threat or an excuse to do spiritual violence.
+The verse or phrase they use as a weapon of "un-love" is, "if you love me", but sadly and cruelly by reversing the biblical use of the phrase they turn love into victimizing.
+Note that we most commonly use the word "if" as a conditional, with the accompanying sense that the answer could be either "yes" or "no".
+In the bible the word "if" here is not used as a conditional, but rather with the assumption that the answer is "of course, yes!"
+So often, reversed and used as a club, the words become "if you [don't] love Him" and are used as a threat or an excuse to do spiritual violence.
 What such unloving folks do is miss the point that Jesus uses the phrase "if you love me" to bracket his two promises - markers at the beginning and at the end to highlight his definition of what Jesus means by 'loving him' and he even restates it in the middle.
 Two promises of life in return for loving him, surrounded and intertwined with three definitions of what it means to love him.
 We can rejoice and celebrate the gifts of the Spirit and of life with God in Christ that are promised, but we really do need to understand what he means by 'loving him', being one of his disciples.

 First off, we need to understand that the kind of loving that Jesus talks about here is not simply being all gushy about Jesus.
 "If you love me, you will keep my commandments," he tells us.
 He is not talking about mere words of love, even highly emotional "I love you, Jesus!" kinds of utterances.
 Three times around these two promises Jesus connects love with commandments and obedience.
 It's not about emotion.
 You cannot command emotion.
-No matter how hard you try, even with the threat of cruise missiles raining down, you cannot order someone to feel love.
-To be sure, you can get feelings in response to orders and commands, but they probably are a long, long way from the kinds of feelings that are ordered or expected!
-You cannot order someone to feel a particular kind of way, "I command you to be happy and contented and satisfied!" and you cannot order someone to feel emotional love.
-Jesus makes these promises to those who love him obediently, who are 'doing' love, who understand love is a verb, love is about action, not merely words or feelings.
-Consider the difference between for example a husband, sitting on the couch after eating a superb meal prepared by his wife, hollers to her in the kitchen as she's doing the dishes, "love yah, 'hon!" and a different scene in which he quietly appears at her side, dishtowel in hand, to help.
+No matter how hard you try, even with the threat of cruise missiles raining down, you cannot order someone to feel the love.
+To be sure, you can get feelings in response to orders and commands, but they are almost invariably a long, long way from the kinds of feelings that are ordered or expected!
+You cannot order someone to feel a particular kind of way, "I command you to be happy and contented and satisfied!" and in the same way you cannot order someone to feel emotional love.
+Jesus makes these promises to those who already love him obediently, who are 'doing' love, who understand love is a verb, love is about action, not merely words or feelings.
+Consider the difference between for example a husband, sitting on the couch after eating a superb meal prepared by his wife, hollering to her in the kitchen as she's doing the dishes, "love yah, 'hon!" and a different scene in which he quietly appears at her side, dishtowel in hand, to help.
 We have all kinds of sayings and adages that reveal that we do indeed understand the difference, such as "actions speak louder than words."
 Jesus offers these assurances of life to those who love him with actions of obedience, keeping his commandments.